nplegendresbgenomics/bdcmetricsdashboard/README.md

 ## Step 1 - Find your template

 * The Metrics Template, as well as the Metrics Field Definitions can be found here: [Metrics_Template](https://github.com/gireeshsubrama/bdcmetricsdashboard/tree/main/platformdata/metrics_template)
+* Metrics Field Definitions can also be found below in the Developer Guide

 ## Step 2 - Generate your data as CSV